Covid 19 coronavirus: Major concerns as Pasifika, Māori make up 90 per cent of Auckland cluster

 "So those were the groups who were actually coming forward, as they are this time, to be tested."

-Manukau Urban Māori Authority chair Bernie O'Donnell said a "confederation" of marae, and Māori and Pasifika health organisations had joined forces to coordinate a response to the latest outbreak.
+Manukau Urban Māori Authority chair Bernie O'Donnell said a "confederation" of marae, and Māori and Pasifika health organisations had joined forces to coordinate a response to the latest outbreak and lockdown social and economic impacts.

-They were working closely with the Counties Manukau District Health Board and Ministry of Health to relay information assist with providing support to vulnerable whānau, and encourage things like Covid-19 testing.
+They were working closely with the Counties Manukau District Health Board and Ministry of Health to relay information and assist with providing support to vulnerable whānau, and encourage things like Covid-19 testing.

 "If we don't work together our people get missed."